 verb (flogs, flogging, flogged)[with object]

-- 1Beat (someone) with a whip or stick as a punishment: the men had been flogged and branded on the forehead (as noun flogging) public floggingsMore example sentences
+- 1Beat (someone) with a whip or stick as punishment or torture: the stolen horses will be returned and the thieves flogged (as noun flogging) public floggingsMore example sentences

 - He handed it to one of the pirates in order to take the real whip he intended on flogging her with.